openhab/website/blog/2022-06-26-openhab-3-2-release.md

 tags:
   - news
 excerpt: >-
-  We are pleased to announce our summer release of openHAB 3.3 has been released!
+  We are pleased to announce our summer release of openHAB 3.3 is out!
 This latest version contains many new add-ons, enhanced features, automation improvements and more!
 ---
 Summer is here, and with it comes the next version of our smart home platform, openHAB 3.3.
-The last six months have shown an impressive amount of activity across our different components including the openHAB Core, Add-ons, UI, Android, IOS and Javascript library to just name a few.
+The last six months have shown an impressive amount of activity across our different components including openHAB Core, Add-ons, UI, Android, IOS and Javascript library to just name a few.

+You can find the full list of new add-ons, enhancements and fixes in our [**official release notes**](https://github.com/openhab/openhab-distro/releases/tag/3.3.0)**.**

 With that being said, we wanted to share some statistics that highlight the awesome progress our developers have made with this release.